-Since there are a number of small Turing machines known to be universal~\cite{NearyUniversal2009} we first focus on demonstrating how VSAs can be used to implement such a machine.
-In order to do so, we present how VSAs representations are used to map a table of behaviour~\cite{NearyUniversal2009} and execute the machine.
+Since there are a number of small Turing machines known to be universal~\cite{NearyUniversal2009}, we first focus on demonstrating how HDC/VSA can be used as a part of an implementation of such a machine.
+In order to do so, we present how HDC/VSA representations are used to map a table of behaviour~\cite{NearyUniversal2009} and execute the machine.

 The presented implementation could be used to realize any Turing machine, but for the sake of compactness we exemplify the implementation with a (2,4) Turing machine, which has 2 states (A and B) and 4 symbols (0, 1, 2, 3).
 The table of behaviour of a (2,4) Turing machine is presented in Table~\ref{tab:24:turing}.
 For a given combination of the current state and tape's content, it provides which symbol should be written to the current cell, the next state of the machine, and the direction for the head's move.